Ding1119/CGMCL/README.md

     <img src="imgs/exp_table.png" width="100%"\>
 </p>

-### Welcome to cite our paper from our research paper
+### We welcome you to cite our paper based on our work

 ```
 @article{ding2024enhancing,